scms-lzy/scms-lzy.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Professor in Shanghai Center for mathematical Science.
+I am currently a professor in Shanghai Center for Mathematical Science (SCMS).
 My research interest is algebraic geometry and related area.

 Research Area
 ======
-Algebraic Geometry and Arithmetic Geometry
+Moduli theory of varieties and sheaves, Hyper-Kahler geometry and Hodge theory

 Site-wide configuration
 ------